Alternative Financial Services Internships

 Successful internship and job searching includes the use of three basic strategies:

-- Networking: Networking affords an opportunity to speak with professionals currently working in the field.
-You may contact friends, family, faculty, previous employers, and alumni from your college who are currently working in your field of interest.
+- Networking: Networking gives you an opportunity to speak with professionals currently working in the field.
+You might contact friends, family, faculty, previous employers, and alumni from your college who are currently working in your field of interest.

 - Internship and Job Postings: Checking out the current internship and job boards provides you with the current openings that are being posted in your field.

-Prospecting puts you in the driver's seat since these are internships and jobs you will uncover by doing research and following up with companies that are of interest to you.
-Since approximately 85% of jobs are never advertised, networking and prospecting can be especially attractive ways to search for internships and jobs.
+Prospecting puts you in the driver's seat since your efforts will uncover many internships and jobs through research and follow-up with companies that are of interest to you.
+Since approximately 85 percent of jobs are never advertised, your networking and prospecting can be especially attractive ways to search for internships and jobs.

 Alternative Internships Available in Finance

 Below is just a small sampling of the many opportunities available.
-These are internships I found by doing a little prospecting of my own.
+You can find internships like these by doing a little prospecting of your own.

 - The Financial Services Forum is a financial and economic policy organization that includes the chief executive officers of 20 of the largest and most diversified financial institutions operating in the United States.
-Interns will learn about a wide range of policy issues that have an affect on the financial services industry.
-This position is located in Washington DC and is interested in students who have a background in government, international studies, or economics/finance.
+In 2019, the organization is offering interns a part-time, 10-week internship in international cybersecurity for the financial services sector.

-- Intel Finance Summer Intern Program offers a twelve week assignment that links students with a professional mentor and a peer buddy to learn from and with during the course of the experience.
+- Intel Corporation offers both student and graduate internships in finance.
+The company also has a Finance Summer Intern Program that offers a twelve-week assignment that links students with a professional mentor and a peer buddy.
 A perk of the program is a trip to Intel’s Santa Clara headquarters via their corporate jet for an event for all finance interns participating in the program.
-At the end of the program students will do a presentation to senior management and others to showcase what you have accomplished over the summer.
+At the end of the program, students will do a presentation to senior management and others to showcase what you have accomplished over the summer.
 Interns are treated as full-time employees and thus receive a salary and may be eligible for additional benefits.

 - S.C.
 Johnson & Sons, Inc. Finance and Accounting Internship Program offers a variety of opportunities for master and bachelor level students.
-SC Johnson offers students project based internships where they are able to apply their skills and gain new knowledge.
+SC Johnson offers students project-based internships where they can apply their skills and gain new knowledge.
 Some of the perks of the program include dinners with other finance employees of the company, a series of interactive Lunch-n-Learns, an annual pig roast, and several sporting event outings, competitive compensation, recreation & fitness center, plus more.
 Many SC Johnson full –time employees started their career at the company as SCJ interns.

 Summer Internship Opportunities for Graduate Students

-- A T &T Finance Summer Internship Program for 1st Year MBA’s: A full range of opportunities are available for first year MBA students majoring in business, finance, accounting, or business administration.
-This is a paid position with offices located in in Texas, New Jersey, Illinois, Georgia and California, Positions are not yet posted for next summer but keep checking back to the website.
+- AT&T Finance Summer Internship Program for 1st Year MBA’s: A full range of opportunities is available for first-year MBA students majoring in business, finance, accounting, or business administration.
+This is a paid position with offices located in Texas, New Jersey, Illinois, Georgia and California, Positions are not yet posted for next summer but keep checking back to the website.